Aggravated Assault in Maine: Felony or Misdemeanor?

 - Extreme indifference to the value of human life.
 Examples include but are not limited to strangulation, the manner used to inflict injury, the number of injuries inflicted, and the observable physical condition of the victim at the time of the assault.

 A conviction of a violent crime carries life-long consequences beyond fines and jail time sentences.
 You will have a permanent criminal record that can affect your personal and professional life.
-It is not worth the risk when you can hire an experienced, highly trained, and successful Maine criminal defense lawyer, with offices in Saco and Portland.
+It is not worth the risk when you can hire an experienced, highly trained, and successful Maine criminal defense lawyer near me, with offices in Saco and Portland.

 At some point in each of their legal careers, all of our criminal law attorneys with our legal team in Maine clerked during law school at a District Attorney office.
 This prosecution office helped each to gain inside information on how the DA prosecutes (or dismisses) criminal cases.